nishkarsh-sudo/Product-Landing-Page/README.md

-Project Overview: Web Development - Simple Web Page Project Name: Simple Web Page Development
+Project Overview: Web Development :- Simple Web Page Development

 .
 Project Objective The aim of this project was to create a modern, responsive website that incorporates essential elements like navigation, a hero section, pricing details, and a contact form.
 The primary goal was to develop an intuitive and user-friendly website, ensuring both functionality and aesthetic appeal.